The armed forces covenant

 • forces help to buy

-• social housing and the MOD referral scheme
+• social housing and the Ministry of Defence referral scheme

-The sessions are available to all members of the armed forces, whether or not you’ve committed to leaving the services.
+The sessions are available to all members of the armed forces, whether or not you have committed to leaving the services.

 Ask for help early

-If you think you’ll be homeless on leaving the armed forces, contact us as possible.
+If you think you will be homeless on leaving the armed forces, contact us as soon as possible.
 If you can provide a letter of discharge or other evidence which confirms the date of your discharge and you have no other accommodation options, we should accept your date of discharge as the date you become homeless.

 If you fail to contact us for help before your discharge, you may need to stay in your accommodation and wait for Defence Estates to evict you.
 Defence Estates have to give you Notice to Vacate.
 A copy of the notice can support your homeless application.